MarcoMarkwald/VILINC/README.md

-# VI_LINC
+# VI-LINC
 ---
-We provide our code to support the reproducibility of results presented in the VI_Linc paper.
+We provide our code to support the reproducibility of results presented in the VI-Linc paper.
 However, we do not share models or datasets.
 The sources of the datasets we used are referenced in the paper.